mbkulik/umake-misc/README.md

 # umake-misc

 Custom category and frameworks to install additional tools.
-Includes DrJava IDE and Popcorn-Time
+Includes DrJava and Processing IDE